PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 ----------- | ---- | -----------
-OLD         | 1    | **Default** for server tunnels because encryption type for server is `0` STANDARD    | 3    | **Default** for client tunnels because encryption type can be `0` or `4` ENCRYPTED   | 5    | Encrypted leaseset.
+OLD         | 1    | **Default** for server tunnels because encryption type for server is `0` STANDARD    | 3    | **Default** for client tunnels because encryption type can be `0` or `4` ENCRYPTED   | 5    | Encrypted LeaseSet.
 Hiding information from floodfill META        | 7    | Not implemented

 *0, 2, 4, 6 types are reserved for routers (RouterInfo types).*